saethlin/omnichat/README.md

 ![omnichat_slack](omni_small.png)

 ## Platforms
-* Slack (DM support questionable, no thread support)
+* Slack: DM support questionable, no thread support.
+Possibly usable.
-* Discord (mostly unusable right now, discord-rs needs maintenance)
+* Discord: in progress, can load history and that's it

-## Other Features
+## Planned Other Features
 * Command to copy latest URL to the clipboard
 * Command to upload a file (this is the only feature that keeps me using the desktop client)